Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and the Boston Red Sox will square off against Anthony Rizzo and the New York Yankees at Fenway Park in the first of a three-game series, on Friday at 7:10 PM ET.
+Masataka Yoshida and the Boston Red Sox will try to get to Clarke Schmidt when he takes the mound for the New York Yankees on Saturday at 7:15 PM ET.

-The Red Sox are -120 moneyline favorites in this matchup against the Yankees (+100).
-The game's total has been set at 9.5 runs.
+Oddsmakers list the Red Sox as -130 favorites on the moneyline, while giving the underdog Yankees +105 moneyline odds to win.
+The total for the matchup is listed at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.